ndurner/ndurner.github.io/_posts/2025-06-19-openai-codex-web.md

 >  * jq -r '.json.path' FILE
 >  * grep -a PATTERN FILE

+### When operating on a fresh repository
+Error message:
+    * 🇺🇸 "Failed to create task"
+    * 🇩🇪 "Aufgabenerstellung fehlgeschlagen"
+Remedy: create at least one file in the Github repository, e.g. an empty Readme.md

 [Update 2025-07-17]
 Once the paid ChatGPT subscription expires, Codex cannot be accessed at all: any questions or code activities that have not been turned into a Pull Request before expiry are inaccessible then.

+[Update 2025-07-20]
+(added note that Github repositories to work on must not be completely empty)